1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate

 1959 farm truck

-Farm trucks were one of those special types of trucks that did not receive the standard truck plate.
-The words "Farm" and "Truck" run vertically down the left and right sides of the plate, respectively.
+Farm trucks were another one of those special types of trucks that were issued something other the standard truck plates.
+The words Farm and Truck run vertically down the left and right sides of the plate, respectively.

 1959 intercity bus